ANDOR-Automation-AB/node-red-dashboard-2-widgets-ui-kioskboard/readme.md

 [![npm downloads](https://img.shields.io/npm/dt/@andor-automation/node-red-dashboard-2-widgets-ui-kioskboard.svg)](https://www.npmjs.com/package/@andor-automation/node-red-dashboard-2-widgets-ui-kioskboard)
 [![License](https://img.shields.io/npm/l/@andor-automation/node-red-dashboard-2-widgets-ui-kioskboard.svg)](https://github.com/ANDOR-Automation-AB/node-red-dashboard-2-widgets-ui-kioskboard/blob/main/LICENSE)

-This widget provides a text input field with an on-screen keyboard powered by furcan KioskBoard.
+This project provides a text input field with an on-screen keyboard powered by furcan KioskBoard.

 ## Version history

+**Maintenance notice**
+This project will no longer be actively developed or maintained.
+The code will remain available for use as-is, but no further updates or support are planned.

+### 1.1.2
+- Fixed an issue where the input value was not converted back correctly when the output used a scaling factor.
+- Changed behavior so the value defaults to an empty string when ``msg`` is missing in ``onLoad`` or ``onInput``.

 ### 1.1.1
 - Added scale option for converting value to calibrated or unit-adjusted output.